Sookeyy-12/NeuralNitro-AI/README.md

 4. **Train and Evaluate:**
    Train your reinforcement learning agents in the Neural Nitro environment and evaluate their performance.
 Use the visualization tools to analyze the results and iterate on your models.
    You can also load pretraind models in `Assets\Models`.

+# Environment Details

+## Observation Space
+- 1 set of Ray Perception Sensors to detect the Walls placed around the track.
+- 1 set of Ray Perception Sensors to detect the checkpoints placed at every few intervals on the track.
+- Speed of the agent as an observation.
+- (Images\ObservationSpace.png)

+## Action Space
+- **Throttle**: Continuous action space with a range of 0 to 1.
+- **Steer**: Continuous action space with a range of -1 to 1.
+- **Brake**: Discrete action.
+(Images\ActionSpace.png)

+## Reward Function
+- **Contact with a checkpoint**: +ve reward for contact with the checkpoint.
+- **Contact with a wall**: -ve reward for contact with the wall.
+- **Step Reward**: small -ve reward for every step taken by the agent.
+- **Speed Reward**: small coefficient multiplied by the speed of the agent.
+(Images\RewardStructure.png)

 ## Contribution Guidelines